 Periodic weeding of the library collection is necessary to maintain the overall quality of the collection by removing obsolete, inappropriate or damaged materials.
 Weeding has been shown to improve patron perception of library quality and lead to increased circulation.
 Items may be transferred to the Storage collection as an intermediate step prior to withdrawal.

 - Publication Date.
 Generally, books over 25 years old should be considered for de-selection.
 Certain subjects (such as computer science) may be as little as five years old while other subjects should not be weeded based on age.

-- Volume does not meet current collection guidelines
+- Item does not meet current collection guidelines

 - Outdated or incorrect information.

-- Books that do not support any program at the University are strong candidates for de-selection.
+- Books that do not support any current program at the University are strong candidates for de-selection.

 - Physical Condition and appearance.
 Physical condition may be a consideration for de-selection if the volume is not being used significantly.
 If the volume has high usage statistics it should be repaired or replaced.

 - Duplicate volumes.
 Check usage statistics to determine if maintaining duplicate volumes in the collection is warranted.

 - Ephemeral or popular materials.
 De-select if older than 10 years.